 The sugars are represented by glucose and fructose, while the present are more than citric acid, which represents 90% of total acid, and malic acid.

-The aminoacids of tomato include all those considered essential for food: the acid glutamine, aspartic acid, asparagine and the treolina.
+Aminoacids include all those considered essential for food: the acid glutamine, aspartic acid, asparagine and the treolina.
 Among the pigments are the carotenoids, lycopene (87%) and beta-carotene.

 Tomato: Healing Properties and Benefits

-Also in tomato, these two acids would be able to avoid the formation of carcinogenic substances in the body.
+Its consumption would be able to avoid the formation of carcinogenic substances in the body.
 Thanks to the lycopene tomato also plays an important protective action of the skin.

 Thanks to canned tomatoes can be consumed during the winter in all ways we can think of …. the sauce for the pasta sauce for pizza.

 The resources and applications of rhese vegetables are really a lot.
 For example in the cosmetics the tomato pulp is used as the main ingredient of toning masks and nourishing for the skin.
 It is helpful to soften the skin using the resulting product from tomato smoothies with a little olive oil.
 The compound is good even for burning skin due to excessive exposure to sun rays.